Vromance: 2016–2017: Debut with The Action, Romance and Mix Nine

 The group debuted on July 12, 2016, with the release of their first EP The Action and its title track "She", which they described as swing-inspired and funky.

 Vromance released their first digital single "Fishery Management" on September 14, 2016, which was described as medium-tempo song with bright rhythmical guitar and brilliant chorus.

 Vromance released their second EP Romance on January 6, 2017, with the title track "I'm Fine", which has been described as heartwarming and traditional.
 They also held a comeback show one day before the release of their EP.

 Vromance released their second digital single "Wake Me Up" on March 14, 2017.

 In October 2017, Park Hyun-kyu and Lee Chan-dong participated in YG Entertainment reality survival show Mix Nine and were pitted against other trainees from another company to secure a spot in YGE's new project group.
 However, they were eliminated in episode 10.

-2018–present: New digital singles
+2018–2024: New digital singles and disbandment

 On January 17, 2018, Vromance released their fifth studio single "Flower" produced by Jungkey.
 There were little to no promotions for this particular single.

 One month later on February 21, 2018, they followed up with their sixth single "Star" which also underwent little to no promotions.

 On April 6, 2018, Vromance released their seventh single "Oh My Season" which they promoted on several music shows.

 On May 25, 2018, they released an OST for the Korean adaption of the American television show Suits entitled "Now".